 The best road trips near Manchester magnetise just about everyone, from hikers to culture buffs.
-The UK city might try its best to keep you within its limits, what with the legendary music bars of the Northern Quarter and the endless shopping of the Arndale Center.
+The UK city might try its best to keep you within its limits, what with the legendary music bars of the Northern Quarter and the endless shopping of the Arndale Centre.
 But there's no denying the draws that lurk just outside.

 There are many excellent places in North West England if you’re planning a weekend getaway near Manchester.
 They include the likes of the uber-romantic Lake District and the wind-blasted fells of the Peak District.
 But there are also less-trodden quarters of England, in the form of bird-stalked estuaries on the Irish Sea and enthralling manor houses dating back to the times of Henry VIII.

-• 1
+- 1

 Peak District National Park